← All guides

 Below is a short eulogy of about two hundred and fifty words for a parent.

 Notice.
-One specific object.
+One specific habit.
 One scene.
-One sentence about who she was.
+One sentence about who he was.
 One closing line that draws the family in.

 How to write your own short eulogy